theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/markdown-sample.md

 ```

 !!! note
 	Make sure to add an HTML break ```<br>``` before every image.

-This makes it possible to include images independently from the location in the directory.
+The syntax makes it possible to include images independently from the location in the directory.
 Downside: broken links to images do not cause errors or warnings when building the project.

 #### Additional Options